sagemathinc/cowasm/packages/coreutils/README.md

 - [ ] `tail -f` doesn't work because epoll isn't implemented in cowasm yet.
 See posix/epoll.ts elsewhere.

+- [ ] `expand foo` doesn't work when input is a file instead of stdin.
+This is because the implementation uses `freopen` to make the file into stdin, which is a pretty neat trick.
+The fix isn't to rewrite expand, but instead to fix `freopen`.
+This is extra challenging because our code for running processes then restoring state has to deal with this properly, and probably doesn't now (?).
+There's also a test of freopen for wasi [here](https://github.com/nodejs/node/blob/main/test/wasi/c/freopen.c) that might be inspiring.

 ### TODO

-- [ ] the `env` coreutil command calls execvp.
+- [ ] the `env` coreutil calls execvp.
 We should make it work with WASM targets as well.
 That might just mean changing execvp though, since there is no fork \-\- it's just exec, which is maybe easier.

 ## Sources